 VIDEO: Follow in the footsteps of a 2016 undergraduate research fellow and learn more about the program at The Morton Arboretum.

 There are many ways to get involved with the Center for Tree Science.
 Undergraduate Research Fellows engage in a formal 10-week summer course that trains students in the scientific process by completing an independent research project, including question development, study design, data collection and analysis, and final presentation to several audiences.
 Students work directly with individual mentors who will advise and guide them through the entire process.
 Learn how to apply

-Get more information about the 2017 Fellows, and return later in the summer to see abstracts of their research projects and view this year’s Center for Tree Science Undergraduate Research Symposium.
+Get more information about the 2017 Fellows, read the abstracts from their research projects and return later to view the 2017 Center for Tree Science Undergraduate Research Symposium.
 LEARN MORE

 As human populations grow and landscapes become more urbanized, our reliance on trees and the ecosystem services they provide is rapidly increasing.
 Unfortunately, the incoming pool of young scientists is not keeping pace with the demand for new knowledge and innovation in this very important and growing field.
 Towards addressing this need, The Morton Arboretum's Center for Tree Science offers a research internship program focused on tree science.
 The Center for Tree Science Undergraduate Research Fellowship (CTS-URF) is one way the Center for Tree Science is helping advance the field of tree science and train the next generation of tree scientists.

 Students in the CTS-URF program spend ten weeks at The Morton Arboretum under the mentorship of our Research Scientists and Research Associates.
 The CTS-URF is designed to engage undergraduate students in the scientific process through the completion of an independent research project, falling in one of our major research areas.
 Research at the Center for Tree Science is focused on trees, obviously, but there are many facets to tree science.
 Students will have the opportunity to indicate their preference among available mentors at the Morton Arboretum.
 Our scientists cover a broad range of topics: basic tree biology, forest ecology, arboriculture, biomechanics, root biology, soil science, genetics, phylogenetics, systematics, conservation biology, and restoration ecology.